Ai-Min Li

 Research Description

-Our research spans multidisciplinary fields, including organic and inorganic chemistry, materials science, and electrochemical engineering, targeting to advance innovative energy storage technologies.
-For instance, our small molecule design strategy has proven highly effective in creating new electrolytes for high-energy Li metal (Nat.
-Chem., 2024, 16, 922-929) and micro-sized Si anodes (Nat.
+Our research spans multidisciplinary fields, including organic and inorganic chemistry, materials science, and electrochemical engineering, aiming to advance innovative energy storage technologies.
+For instance, our small molecule design strategy has proven highly effective in creating new electrolytes for high-energy lithium metal (Nat.
+Chem., 2024, 16, 922-929), sodium metal (Nat.
+Sustain., 2025) and micro-sized Si anodes (Nat.
 Energy, 2024, 9, 1551–1560).
 The coordination and solvation approaches have shown promise in prioritizing electrochemical reduction for preferential interphase design (Nat.
 Nanotechnol., 2025, 1-9).
 We are also interested in deciphering the mysterious phenomenon in electrolyte-electrode interphases to pursue practical applications for our innovations (Nat.
 Comm., 2024, 15, 1206).

 Key research topics include: